Eagle Rock (song): Background

-Influence
+Influence and legacy

 English musician Elton John toured Australia during 1972 and was so inspired by "Eagle Rock" that, with lyricist Bernie Taupin, he wrote "Crocodile Rock".
 The cover of John's 1973 album Don't Shoot Me I'm Only the Piano Player, which featured "Crocodile Rock", has a photo of Taupin wearing a "Daddy Who?" promotional badge.
 Taupin is also seen wearing Daddy Cool memorabilia on albums Tumbleweed Connection and Honky Chateau.

 In 1998, Australia Post issued a special-edition set of twelve stamps celebrating the early years of Australian Rock 'n' Roll, featuring Australian hit songs of the late 1950s, the 1960s and the early 1970s.
 One of the songs featured in the collection was "Eagle Rock".

+In May 2001, Australasian Performing Right Association (APRA) celebrated its 75th anniversary by naming the Best Australian Songs of all time, as decided by a 100-strong industry panel, "Eagle Rock" was ranked second, behind the Easybeats' "Friday on My Mind".
+In 2010, "Eagle Rock" was added to the National Film and Sound Archive's Sounds of Australia registry.
+In January 2018, as part of Triple M's "Ozzest 100", the 'most Australian' songs of all time, "Eagle Rock" was ranked number 21.

-In 2005, it appeared as backing music on commercials for "Victoria - The Place to Be".
+In 2005, "Eagle Rock" appeared as backing music on commercials for "Victoria - The Place to Be".
 It was also used in the opening scenes of the 2005 horror movie Wolf Creek, in the 2011 Australian film Red Dog and in the television series Dossa and Joe.

 Since the early 1990s, "Eagle Rock" has been played at home games for the Sydney-based Manly-Warringah Sea Eagles rugby league team and is unofficially the club's theme song.
 The song was also played to the crowd after Manly's Grand Final wins in 2008 and 2011.
 Ross Wilson actually performed the song as part of the pre-game entertainment at the 1996 ARL Grand Final in which Manly won their 6th rugby league premiership.
 The song is also played at West Coast Eagles games at Optus Stadium in the Australian Football League and the Eagles' Rick 'The Rock' Eagle mascot character is also named after the song.
 The song was also played at the MCG after the Eagles victory in the 2018 AFL Grand Final.

+In 2025, the song placed 45 in the Triple J Hottest 100 of Australian Songs.